-Each group of campers is led by 2 – 4 Group Counselors who serve the role of mentor, coach, older sibling, teacher and friend.
-Much of campers’ summer success lies with the relationship they develop with their group counselors.
-Counselors spend the day working with their campers and participating in activities with them.
-We look for applicants who have patience, compassion, great listening and communication skills, spirit and the ability to relate to children.
+Each group of campers is led by 2 – 4 Group Counselors who serve the role of mentor, coach, older sibling, teacher and friend, with General Counselors assisting as needed.
+Much of campers’ summer success lies with the relationship they develop with their counselors, who spend the day working with their campers and participating in activities with them.
+We look for applicants who have patience, compassion, great listening and communication skills, spirit, and the ability to relate to children.

 Activity Specialists are staff members who teach a specific activity at camp.
 The role of a specialist is to provide instruction to campers in their specific area of expertise with the assistance of the General/Group Counselors.
 Some of these positions require extra training (which we provide).
 Lifeguards & Swim staff must have experience teaching swim.
 We will provide Lifeguard certification if needed.

 You will lead, teach, supervise and ensure the overall safety of the specialty area.

 Applicants must demonstrate significant experience teaching/coaching in the specialty area, as well as the ability to train and supervise a group of assistants.
 We require our Head Athletic Specialists to be able to work autonomously, developing their own program within our camp’s philosophy.
 We follow a team approach and we work together to ensure the highest quality program and camp experience.

 Support Service Staff work behind the scenes to ensure camp is running smoothly, working in food service, maintenance, security, health center, or the office.